NetBSD 10 · Version Status

 Frequently Asked Questions

-Yes, Netbsd 10 is currently supported.
-The EOL date is Already EOL.
+Yes, NetBSD 10 is currently supported.
+The EOL date is TBD.

 Data from endoflife.date API · Generated at build time · How we source data →